perlin-network/noise/README.md

 ## Versioning

-**noise** is currently in it's initial development phase, and therefore does not promise that subsequent releases will not comprise of breaking changes.
+**noise** is currently in its initial development phase and therefore does not promise that subsequent releases will not comprise of breaking changes.
 Be aware of this should you choose to utilize Noise for projects that are in production.

 Releases are marked with a version number formatted as MAJOR.MINOR.PATCH.
-Major breaking changes involve a bump in MAJOR, minor backwards-compatible changes involve a bump in MINOR, and patches and bug fixes involve an bump in PATCH starting from v2.0.0.
+Major breaking changes involve a bump in MAJOR, minor backward-compatible changes involve a bump in MINOR, and patches and bug fixes involve a bump in PATCH starting from v2.0.0.

 Therefore, **noise** _mostly_ respects semantic versioning.